Heidi Schreck: Career

 Schreck attended the University of Oregon and upon graduation worked in Siberia, teaching English.
 She then was a journalist in St. Petersburg, Russia.
 She next moved to Seattle, Washington where she started working as an actress and writer.

 Schreck's first play, titled Creature, debuted in New York and was directed by Leigh Silverman and produced by New Georges and Page 73.
 Her following plays include There Are No More Big Secrets (directed by Kip Fagan at Rattlestick Playwrights Theatre), The Consultant (produced by The Long Wharf), and Grand Concourse (at Playwrights Horizons).
 Schreck has also written episodes of the TV series I Love Dick, Nurse Jackie, and Billions.

 She is the writer and star of What the Constitution Means to Me, which opened on Broadway on March 31, 2019.
 This play is partially autobiographical, relating her real-life experience in participating in debates as a teen.
 The play was picked up as a movie directed by Marielle Heller for streaming by Amazon and released in time for the 2020 Presidential elections.
 The play challenges America's understanding of values and protections as they are outlined in the U.S. Constitution.
-In particular, Shcreck points out how the document does little to ensure the freedoms and wellbeing of women and minority groupings.
+In particular, Schreck points out how the document does little to ensure the freedoms and wellbeing of women and minority groups.